 The Advantages of Solar Powered Vehicles

-Solar-powered cars are not a common sight on American roadways because no production-ready models have been developed as of 2010.
+Solar-powered cars are not a common sight on American roadways because no production-ready models have been developed.
 Green-minded consumers have been buying readily-available gas-electric hybrid vehicles.
 But the advantages that sun-powered cars offer make them a potentially attractive alternative for consumers in search of more ecologically-friendly personal transportation.
 So, researchers continue to work on developing affordable, reliable, solar-powered vehicles.

 Because solar-powered cars have electric motors, they burn no fuel and produce no emissions.
 This key aspect of solar-powered cars is of interest to motorists who wish to utilize personal transportation without contributing to air pollution and greenhouse gases in the environment, as well as to researchers and automobile manufacturers who develop solar-powered prototypes and concept cars.

 Although the panels and other components of a solar-powered car initially consume energy and resources to manufacture, the solar car would require no additional energy input.
 Because solar-powered cars consume no fuel and do not require oil changes, their dependence on petroleum-based products is limited to the lubrication of wheels or plastics used in replacement parts.
 The electric motor and other components of solar cars are potentially maintenance-free, in contrast to the engines in current gas-powered vehicles.

 No Fuel Costs